PrincetonUniversity/lucid/tutorials/readme.md

   - if you are on a laptop/desktop, just install the docker desktop app: [docker desktop](https://www.docker.com/products/docker-desktop/)
   - if you are on a server... you can probably figure out how to install docker

-**2. Clone this repository, switch to the langsec23 branch, and pull the lucid docker container**
+**2. Clone this repository and pull the lucid docker container**

 Run this in your terminal:
 ```
 git clone https://github.com/PrincetonUniversity/lucid/
 cd lucid
+./lucid.sh pull
 ```

 This will download about 400MB of data and should take < 5 minutes.